TangoTangoX/TangoTangoX.github.io/skyloft1-0-4.md

   - **PRICE**: S$100,000 (One copy is granted to each Alpha tester for free)

-  - **FEATURES**:

-  Aerial DLC contains a whole new singleplayer experience.
+  - **FEATURES**: Aerial DLC contains a whole new singleplayer experience.
 Journey the newly found Ream Two, unlocking a brand new storyline and, most importantly, new quests.
 More information to be revealed soon!

-  Notice: Items on this may not be included in the DLC pack; it is only included if mentioned.
+  Notice: Items on this ist may not be included in the DLC pack; it is only included if mentioned.

 - FACTIONS: New to the Aerial DLC, create your own faction!
 Players with an Aerial DLC pack will be able to create and join other users' factions.
 Create your faction, build its base, and raid other factions' bases to gain Faction XP!